tempoCollaboration/OQuPy/docs/pages/tutorials/quickstart/quickstart.rst

 Quickstart
 ==========

 A quick introduction on how to use the OQuPy package to compute the dynamics of a quantum system that is possibly strongly coupled to a structured environment.
 We illustrate this by applying the TEMPO method to the strongly coupled spin boson model.

 **Contents:**

--  Example A - The spin boson model
+-  Example - The spin boson model

+   -

-   -  A.1: The model and its parameters
+      1. The model and its parameters

+   -

-   -  A.2: Create system, correlations and bath objects
+      2. Create system, correlations and bath objects

+   -

-   -  A.3: TEMPO computation
+      3. TEMPO computation

 First, let’s import OQuPy and some other packages we are going to use

 .. code:: ipython3